Lessons from Genesis: A Study Companion Volume 1

 Dwell founding pastors wrote this guide to marriage at a time when scores of couples were struggling with marriage in this large, college and post-college church.
 Since this book went into use for premarital counseling, marriage failure has become very rare at Dwell.
 Spiritual Love will revolutionize your thinking about marriage whether you are single or already married.
 Get the free study guide to discuss with your spouse, a friend, or in a group.

-This study guide follows chapter by chapter, the book, Spiritual Relationships That Last, by Gary DeLashmutt and Dennis McCallum.
-We refer to ourselves in the third person in order to keep the focus on the text.
+This study guide follows chapter by chapter, the book, Spiritual Love, by Gary DeLashmutt and Dennis McCallum.
 The guide is arranged for use in any one of four venues:Individual enrichment Couples premarital study Married couples' enrichment Group study

 Walking in Victory